safespring/web/content/blogg/2022-03-terraform-module.md

 with inventory from terraform/openstack to configure services on the provisioned instances.{{< /ingress >}}

+## Prerequisites
+This blogpost assumes that you use the open source Terraform CLI.
+Terraform CLI is just a binary program that you download from the [releases page][tfreleases], for your architechture/platform.
+Here you also find checksums for the files to verify their integrity.

+Unless otherwise explained, all the examples presupposes that you put the code in a `.tf` in a separate directory and run `plan`, `init`, `apply` and `destroy` from within that directory. `main.tf` is mostly used as convention for the file name, but you can name it whatever you like as long as it ends in `.tf`

+There is also the official [Terraform documentation][tfdocs]

+## Terraform introduction

+Terraform takes plain text files with «HCL - Hashicorp Configuration Language» as input and provides servers and storage as output.
+HCL is a declarative language, i.e., it does not specify any actions to be taken but rather a desired state - or outcome.

+The idea that configuration languages should be declarative, and that the agent should drive/converge real state into the declared desired state, has become widely accepted over the last three decades and is based on ideas and research by [Mark Burgess during the early nineties and later][mbcfengine].

+### Terraform providers
+The superpower of Terraform comes from all of it's providers.
+The Terraform providers are binary extensions of Terraform that, as the name indicates, «provide» resources of different kinds using the APIs of the cloud provider reflected by the extension's name.

+These extensions do all the heavy lifting towards the cloud provider APIs and ensure that the actual state (the cloud resources) is converged to what is specified as the desired state.

+Terraform can be viewed as a desired state configuration agent for infrastructure.
+Every time it is run, it will turn the desired state into the actual state for cloud resources.

+### Reducing the level of «lock-in»
+Terraform has tons of battle-tested providers available to use, thus easing the burden of provisioning cloud resources from all kinds of cloud APIs within the same (or different) configurations.

+Let's say you need resources in other clouds (or on-premise) for the same multi-cloud or hybrid environments.
+Then you can do that using one Terraform config, and you can even scale up and down the number of resources by changing some variables in your Terraform code.

+Terraform is cloud-agnostic and thus is excellent insurance that your resources are as portable as possible, thus reducing the level of "lock-in" to a minimum.

+{{<note "Disclaimer">}}Terraform is a powerful tool and powerful tools can make powerful failures if used incorrectly, so be sure to read up on documentation and best practices to understand the nature of the tool before using it for important stuff.  {{</note>}}

 ## The new «v2-compute-instance» module
 In [the previous blog post][firstblog] we showcased basic usage of the initial version of the Safespring Terraform modules.
 These modules are now deprecated